2022 Festival replaced with PRE-PAY WALK IN BAKE SALE • See you July 16, 2022 •

 SHOP Our Online BAKE SALE Store Now!

-The St. George Middle Eastern Festival • DRIVE THROUGH BAKE SALE •
+The St. George Middle Eastern Festival • PRE-PAY WALK IN BAKE SALE •

 1250 Oakdale Avenue • West Saint Paul, MN • 55118 • Highlight Video